 „Academic continuing education, like research, teaching, and university studies, is a core task for universities.
 Completing school or studies in today's world is not an ending but rather a beginning for further individual education.“Theresia Bauer, Minister of Science, Research, and the Arts, Baden-Wuerttemberg

-General programs - Center for Education and Qualifications
+General programs - Center for Higher Education and Lifelong Learning

 Extracurricular Studies provide non-degree seeking individuals with the opportunity to audit specially-conceived events, participate in our intergenerational offerings, or take regular University of Stuttgart classes.